manfredspitze/try-except-starter/try-except-practice.md

 Each loop will contain a `try-except` block that will prompt the user to enter an integer

-- The first loop will prompt the user for the first number (convert the user's input to an **integer**)
+- The first loop will prompt the user for the first number
-- The second loop will prompt the user for a second number (convert the user's input to an **integer**)
+- The second loop will prompt the user for a second number

 ### Sample Code
 ```python